 Welcome to U3A Tai Chi & Shibashi.

 The Shibashi page includes videos of Gary Khor teaching the 18 movements of Shibashi.
-Practised at a slow and even speed Tai chi movements are widely acknowledged to help calm the emotions, focus the mind, and strengthen the immune system.
-Tai Chi and Shibashi promote relaxation, straight posture, and balance.
+Practised at a slow and even speed Tai chi movements are widely acknowledged to help calm emotions, focus the mind, and strengthen the immune system.
+Tai Chi and Shibashi promote relaxation, proper breathing, straight posture, and balance.
 In a very real sense, it helps us to stay younger as we grow older, thus making an outstanding contribution to our overall health and well-being.

 Our Tai Chi and Shibashi classes are two of many courses held by U3A (university of the 3rd age) Bundaberg.
 The classes take place every Wednesday (except during the school holidays).
 Shibashi : 8.30 - 9.30 am, Tai Chi : 9.30 - 10.30am. and are free for U3A Bundaberg members.
 Please feel free to come and see us and check it out in the Avenell Heights Hall.
 We'll be happy to answer any questions you may have.